wurunduk/crashday-center/source/_posts/file-types.md

 ```
 Crashday-FieldObject-File
 - 		# tile name (in editor, only used for custom tiles, which don't have a category specified)
 field.p3d       # model used by the tile
 1 1		# tile size (x y).
 Each can be 1 or 2 only (10 or 20 meters)
 GROUND_FLAT     # UNUSED? can be GROUND_FLAT GROUND_EDGE or GROUND_SIDE
 0               # list the track piece in the editor?
 If 0 a .cat file will be needed to show the tile in editor
 NONE		# UNKNOWN.
 NONE or cfl to replace the original when the tile is on slope.
 Only for 1x1 size tiles
 2.0		# maximum random ground shift
 1               # after recover, can the player spawn on the tile?
 0               # is tile a checkpoint?
 -8.5 10 8.5 16  # REMOVE THIS LINE IF THE PREVIOUS LINE IS 0. top-left and bottom-right coordinates of the checkpoint plane
 1            	# is it possible to freely roam across all tile without hitting anything?
 If 0 requires a .cai AI file.
 default         # dynamic object dropping height. default = +100 meters.
 Use negative numbers if you want to put objects into tunnels
-STOP			# horizontal/vertical lines without height smoothing points separated with a space in any order.
+STOP		# bend restriction axes separated with a space in any order.
 Possible values: V1, V2, H1, H2, STOP at the end to indicate the end.

 ------------------- VEGETATION -------------------